Overpopulation in World

 How it works

-The world today has a total population of 7.6 billion people, inhabiting 195 countries and 7 different continents.
-As of 2018 there have been no issues regarding overpopulating the planet, but this subject worries many scientists and scholars.
-The rapid increase in population is the main concern, the projected population in 2050 is estimated to be 10 billion people (John C Caldwell).
-No one knows when overpopulation is going to happen, but the scary part is not knowing what happens after that.
-What happens when resources, land and materials start to dwindle among billions and billions of people desperately searching for these essential survival tools.
+As of 2018, there have been no definitive issues regarding overpopulating the planet, but this subject worries many scientists and scholars.
+The rapid increase in population is the main concern; the projected population in 2050 is estimated to be 10 billion people (John C Caldwell).
+While no one knows precisely when overpopulation will occur, the uncertainty surrounding its consequences is unsettling.
+The critical question is: What happens when resources, land, and materials start to dwindle among billions of people desperately searching for these essential survival tools?

 Need a custom essay on the same topic?